The Saga of the Viking Women and Their Voyage to the Waters of the Great Sea Serpent: Reception

 Dan Lester of Electric Sheep magazine wrote in his review: "This is a cheap looking film even by Roger Corman's standards.
 There is only one proper set, the Grimalts' dining hall (probably left over from another film), with most of the action taking place in featureless outdoor such as woods and beaches".
 Film critic Glenn Erickson wrote that although the cast was "gung-ho and athletic [...] the whole exercise plays like a high school effort," and that "[t]he laughable script is one howlingly bad line reading after another."

 TV Guide called it "one of the strangest films to emerge from the fertile imagination of Roger Corman".

 In popular culture

 The Saga of the Viking Women and Their Voyage to the Waters of the Great Sea Serpent was later featured in an episode of Mystery Science Theater 3000.

+Racial representation and historical distortion

+The film "The Saga of the Viking Women and Their Voyage to the Waters of the Great Sea Serpent" is noted for its racial insensitivity and historical distortion.
+It utilizes "brownface"—white actors in dark makeup—to portray the Grimaults as a primitive and cruel tribe.
+Crucially, the film presents a profound historical irony: while it depicts the Vikings as innocent victims captured by "savages," historical reality shows that the Vikings themselves were the aggressive raiders who famously terrorized coastal populations and took captives into slavery.
+By reversing these roles, the film reinforces colonial-era tropes that associate whiteness with civilization and darker skin with inherent brutality.